dev-jam/opensesame-plugin-audio_low_latency/README.md

 - <http://www.gnu.org/licenses/gpl.txt>

 This plug-in contains works of others.
+Icons are derivatives of the Faience icon theme, Faenza icon theme and Papirus icon theme.

 ## 3. Documentation